Uttar Banga Krishi Viswavidyalaya: Ranking and Accreditation

+Uttar Banga Krishi Viswavidyalaya was ranked 40th in India by the NIRF (National Institutional Ranking Framework) in the architecture ranking in 2024.

 Organisation and Administration

 Governance

-Chancellor of the university is the governor of West Bengal.
-The Vice-chancellor of the Uttar Banga Krishi Vishwavidyalaya is the chief executive officer of the university.
-Swarup Chakraborty is the current Vice-chancellor of the university.
+The chancellor of the university is the Governor of West Bengal.
+The vice-chancellor of the Uttar Banga Krishi Vishwavidyalaya is the chief executive officer of the university.
+Debabrata Basu is the current vice-chancellor.

 Faculties and Departments

 Departments of the Uttar Banga Krishi Viswavidyalaya are organized into three faculties.